 Service learning is designed to enhance a student's civic and societal awareness by combining academic instruction, purposeful service, and critical reflection.
 Service learning assists students in thinking broadly about a particular subject area and can often help students define career interests.
 Service credits are awarded at approximately 50 hours per credit.
 Some service learning opportunities are embedded in academic courses, such as dance, theater, psychology, and leadership, where service is done through a component of the course outlined in a syllabus.
-Students may also participate in the service learning program through college sponsored service trips by registering for Experiential Education 100, Experiential Education 196.
-To qualify for off-campus service learning projects students must be in good academic and disciplinary standing.
+Students may also participate in the service learning program through college sponsored break time service trips by registering with the Director of Experiential Education (Laura Nash, laura.nash@brynathyn.edu).